storj/design-docs/20250828-bucket-eventing-phase-1.md

 - Configure an HTTP push notification to the Pub/Sub topic and check that the events are delivered to the configured HTTP endpoint.
 - Configure multiple buckets for eventing and check that the notifications are properly delivered to the respective Pub/Sub topic.
 - Make multiple uploads and deletes in a few seconds, and check that all event notifications are delivered to the Pub/Sub topic within 2 seconds.
+- Stop the Spanner Change Stream Reader, make uploads and deletes, run the Spanner Change Stream Reader again and check the events are delievered without loss.

 ## Out of scope

 - Multiple destinations per bucket
 - Filtering rules
-- Event types other than `s3:ObjectCreated:Put`, `s3:ObjectRemoved:Delete`, and `s3:ObjectRemoved:DeleteMarkerCreated`
+- Event types other than `s3:ObjectCreated:Put`, `s3:ObjectCreated:Copy`, `s3:ObjectRemoved:Delete`, and `s3:ObjectRemoved:DeleteMarkerCreated`
-  - `s3:ObjectCreated:Post`, `s3:ObjectCreated:Copy`, and `s3:ObjectCreated:CompleteMultipartUpload` are out of scope too, as we don’t have an easy way to distinguish them from `s3:ObjectCreated:Put`
+  - `s3:ObjectCreated:Post` and `s3:ObjectCreated:CompleteMultipartUpload` are out of scope too, as we don’t have an easy way to distinguish them from `s3:ObjectCreated:Put`
 - Fine-grain configuration of event types, e.g. only `s3:ObjectCreated:*` or only `s3:ObjectRemoved:Delete` event types.
 All `s3:ObjectCreated:*` and `s3:ObjectRemoved:*` events are always available for a bucket with enabled eventing.
 - Event batching.
 Event notification will contain only one bucket event.
 - Some fields from the event message structure that are not trivial to provide: